Brandoncowley/ReadMeGenerator/README.md

 ## Testing information
 npm test
 ## Repo
-This repo is an amazing place to be, obviously
+It is a wonderful place to me, obviously

 ##### Licensed with:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributor:
 Brandon Cowley
 ## Email
-You can contact the creator with questions regarding the generator at Brandon.cowley@gmail.com
+You can contact the creator with questions regarding the generator at brandon.cowley@gmail.com